Myths & Facts about our Most Feared & Loved Food

 BACON MYTH #3: Pigs are filthy animals and so pork is an unhealthy food.

 FACT: Pigs like to play in mud, but that doesn’t contaminate pork.
-All conventionally raised meat should be avoided, but if you buy organic, humanly-raised pork from pigs that have eaten a natural diet and enjoyed sunlight, you are actually eating an extremely nutrient dense food rich in vitamin D. If you are Jewish or Muslim, you may choose not to eat pork because it is against your religion.
+All conventionally raised meat should be avoided, but if you buy organic, humanely-raised pork from pigs that have eaten a natural diet and enjoyed sunlight, you are actually eating an extremely nutrient dense food rich in vitamin D. If you are Jewish or Muslim, you may choose not to eat pork because it is against your religion.
 Some will use these principles to justify health reasons to avoid pork – God bless them and their choices, and pass the bacon.

 BACON MYTH #4: I avoid bacon because it’s all filled with unhealthy additives.